battlecode/battlecode-server-2017/specs.md

 -   * You can now sense the locations of the broadcasting robots instead of just the robots.
 -   * You can now sense your own and your opponent's milk quantity.
 * **1.1.1** (1/?/2014) -
 -   * Fix typographical errors and add clarifications in specs.
 Note that noise towers and cowboys (soldiers) both have an actiondelay penalty related to bytecodes.
+The amount of milk farmed is exactly equal to the total quantity of cows in range.
 -   * Minor bug fixes.
 MethodCosts.txt boolean values updated.

 Appendices